 This discussion paper (DP) marks the launch of that review.
 The Bank intends this paper to be the start of a dialogue with regulated firms and solution vendors to shape the evolution of reporting over a 5-10 year horizon.
 The paper does not put forward a preferred solution, but rather sets out a framework for assessing the issues and an initial range of potential options.
 The options it discusses draw on ideas explored in the Future of Finance report and the pilot on digital regulatory reporting (DRR).

-Written responses to the discussion paper should be sent by email to DatacollectionDP@bankofengland.co.uk and should reach the Bank by 7 April 2020.
+Written responses to the discussion paper should be sent by email to DatacollectionDP@bankofengland.co.uk and should reach the Bank by 20 May 2020.
+This date has been extended from the original date of 7 April 2020.

 Invitation to participate in stakeholder engagement